defi-wonderland/opUSDC/README.md

 ### Step by step

 1. Call `migrateToNative()` on L1
-   1. Params
+   - Params
-      1. `_roleCaller` The address that will be allowed to transfer the USDC roles on the destination chain.
+     - `_roleCaller` The address that will be allowed to transfer the USDC roles on the destination chain.
-      2. `_burnCaller` The address that will be allowed to call this contract to burn the USDC tokens
+     - `_burnCaller` The address that will be allowed to call this contract to burn the USDC tokens
-      3. `_minGasLimitReceiveOnL2` Minimum gas limit that the message for the`receiveMigrateToNative` call can be executed with on L2
+     - `_minGasLimitReceiveOnL2` Minimum gas limit that the message for the`receiveMigrateToNative` call can be executed with on L2
-      4. `_minGasLimitSetBurnAmount` Minimum gas limit that the message can be executed with to set the burn amount (This param is set on L2, and it represents the `minGasLimit` for when the withdrawal is finalized on L1)
+     - `_minGasLimitSetBurnAmount` Minimum gas limit that the message can be executed with to set the burn amount (This param is set on L2, and it represents the `minGasLimit` for when the withdrawal is finalized on L1)
-   2. Effects
+   - Effects
-      1. Sets the `burnCaller` variable
+     - Sets the `burnCaller` variable
-      2. Changes the `messengerStatus` variable locking this function to avoid calling this process twice and locking `sendMessage`, `stopMessaging` and `resumeMessaging`
+     - Changes the `messengerStatus` variable locking this function to avoid calling this process twice and locking `sendMessage`, `stopMessaging` and `resumeMessaging`.
-         Enables `setBurnAmount` that is only callable by the Linked Adapter.
+     - Enables `setBurnAmount` that is only callable by the Linked Adapter.
-      3. Sends message to call `receiveMigrateToNative` on destination chain.
+     - Sends message to call `receiveMigrateToNative` on destination chain.
-   3. ⚠️ Note: Once this step is executed the bridges can’t be unpaused.
+   - ⚠️ Note: Once this step is executed the bridges can’t be unpaused.
 2. Call `receiveMigrateToNative` on L2 (Automatically relayed)

-   1. Params
+   - Params
-      1. `_roleCaller` The address that will be allowed to transfer the USDC roles on the destination chain.
+     - `_roleCaller` The address that will be allowed to transfer the USDC roles on the destination chain.
-      2. `_setBurnAmountMinGasLimit` Minimum gas limit that the setBurnAmount message can be executed on L1
+     - `_setBurnAmountMinGasLimit` Minimum gas limit that the setBurnAmount message can be executed on L1
-   2. Effects
+   - Effects
-      1. Changes the `messengerStatus` variable locking `receiveStopMessaging`, `receiveResumeMessaging`, and `sendMessage`.
+     - Changes the `messengerStatus` variable locking `receiveStopMessaging`, `receiveResumeMessaging`, and `sendMessage`.
 Modifying `receiveMessage` behavior to return pending messages to L1 that could arrive after the migration.
 Also, modifies `withdrawLockedFunds` behavior to send the locked funds to the spender through a message to L1.
-      2. Removes L2 Adapter as minter form USDC contract.
+     - Removes L2 Adapter as minter form USDC contract.
-      3. Calculates the amount of USDC that is going to be burned on origin.
+     - Calculates the amount of USDC that is going to be burned on origin.
-      4. Sends message to call `setBurnAmount` on origin chain.
+     - Sends message to call `setBurnAmount` on origin chain.
+       ⚠️ Note: Messages sent from L2 to L1 are not automatically relayed, so this message needs to be manually treated as the [Optimism Docs](https://docs.optimism.io/app-developers/bridging/messaging#for-l2-to-l1-transactions) suggest, first submit the transaction proof on the portal and then wait 7 days to finalize the withdrawal.
-   3. Note: This function is not blocked to be triggered again from L1 if a withdrawal for `setBurnAmount` was not yet finalized.
+   - Note: This function is not blocked to be triggered again from L1 if a withdrawal for `setBurnAmount` was not yet finalized.

    ***